bluerobotics/ardusub-gitbook/operators-manual/companion-web.md

 The companion computer hosts a useful web-interface with different pages for accessing parameters and functionalities associated with companion.
 When a companion computer is connected to a ground computer, a user can access the web-interface on [192.168.2.2:2770](http://192.168.2.2:2770).
 Users can access Network, System, Camera and Routing pages alongside a number of other user friendly options as described below.

+##Companion Header

+The header on Companion Web Interface now displays the companion software version.
+It also features a toggle switch that enables advanced options on the network page.

+[Header Image]

 ##Network

 The web interface by default opens at the [Network](http://192.168.2.2:2770/network) page.
 This page allows users to: